Barrow and Furness

 Barrow and Furness, formerly known as Barrow-in-Furness, is a UK Parliament constituency in Cumbria.
 It has been represented in the House of Commons of the UK Parliament by Michelle Scrogham of the Labour Party since 2024.

 Since its inception in 1885, the constituency has been centred on the town of Barrow-in-Furness, at the tip of the Furness peninsula.
-Over the intervening years the constituency has periodically grown in size, and as of the 2024 general election it incorporates the entirety of the peninsula, the Eskdale and Duddon Valleys, and all of coastal West Cumbria as far north as Ravenglass.
+Over the intervening years the constituency has periodically grown in size and, as of the 2024 general election, it incorporates the entirety of the peninsula, the Eskdale and Duddon Valleys, and the western cost of Cumbria as far north as Ravenglass.

 Constituency profile

 The constituency is located in Cumbria and covers parts of the unitary authority areas of Cumberland and Westmorland and Furness.
 The constituency contains the large port town of Barrow-in-Furness and extensive rural areas to its north, some of which lie within the Lake District National Park.
 Other settlements in the constituency include the smaller towns of Ulverston, Millom, Dalton-in-Furness and Broughton-in-Furness.

 Barrow-in-Furness is an industrial town with a history of steelmaking and shipbuilding.
 It once contained the largest steelworks in the world, and the BAE Systems shipyard—which manufactures nuclear submarines for the Royal Navy—is the town's largest employer.
 Residents of the constituency have, on average, slightly lower levels of wealth and education compared to the rest of the country, and white people make up 97% of the population.
 At the most recent local elections in 2022, voters in Barrow-in-Furness elected mostly Labour Party councillors, whilst the seats in the rural areas of the constituency elected Conservatives.
 An estimated 59% of voters in the constituency supported leaving the European Union in the 2016 referendum, higher than the national average.